-1. The boundaries of the Assessment Area and possible mapping errors a) The boundary in Ravensbourne Avenue, north of Downs Hill.
+1. The boundaries of the Assessment Area and possible mapping errors

 The BEAMS report specifically included the railway embankment in Ravensbourne Avenue together with its fine pine trees.
 The map in the BEAMS report clearly included this area.
-However, the official Bromley consultation map (see above) does not include this area which appears to be a mapping error by Bromley.
+However, the official Bromley consultation map (see link above) does not include this area which appears to be a mapping error by Bromley.
 We believe the Conservation Area should include the embankment.

-2. Issues relating to the boundary of the proposed Conservation Area
+- 2. Issues relating to the boundary of the proposed Conservation Area - a) The boundary in Ravensbourne Avenue, north of Downs Hill.